Classical and quantum cyclic redundancy check codes: A fast decoding algorithm for a particular family of quantum CRC codes

-If we look at this matrix we can clearly see 3 different columns.
-The last one on the left side of all $1s$ instead of just one $1$ as the others, and the second and seventh column of the right side will all ones and one zero instead of two ones and the rest zeroes as the others.
-This two last columns are the columns of the shifted all ones column from the left side, so these columns will always be in the $c$ and in the $m-c$ positions.
+If we look at this matrix, see for example (\ref{eqn11}), we can clearly see 3 columns whose weight is more than $2$.
+The last column of the left-hand side matrix is the all $1$ vector, and the $c$ and $m-c$ column of the right-hand side are the all $1$ vector summed with a vector of weight one.

-The syndromes which are affected by these columns are those which have Pauli errors in the positions indicated in the following table.
+The syndromes which are affected by these columns are those which have Pauli errors in the positions indicated in Table~\ref{dodgyerrors}.

-We construct a look up table for all possible errors that fit one of these definitions 1-6.
+We construct a look up table for all possible errors that fit one of these errors 1-6.
 Since, by assumption, the error $E$ has a burst length of length at most $\ell$, it follows that $E_j$ has a maximum burst length of $c$.
 Thus, one can only have at most one of the above errors 1-6 occurring.
-Hence, the number of syndromes in the look up table will be the number of possible combinations with repetition of $X,Y,Z,I$ of length $c-1$, $4^{c-1}$ multiplied by the number of different possible errors, $6$, multiplied by $c$, since the sub-burst error can start in any one of $c$ positions.
+Hence, the number of syndromes in the look up table is bounded by the number of possible combinations with repetition of $X,Y,Z,I$ of length $c-1$, $4^{c-1}$ multiplied by the number of different possible errors, $6$, multiplied by $c$, since the sub-burst error, with an error from Table~\ref{dodgyerrors}, can start in any one of $c$ positions.

-Hence, we will have $4^{c-1}6c$ syndromes in the table.
-Note that if we do not consider cyclic bursts, the table will be smaller, since we do not need to take into account the $Z$ and $Y$ errors that are in the last position and wrap around.
-This will reduce the look-up table to $4^{c-1}4c + 4^{c-1}2$ errors.